darthj/exercises_for_programmers/saying_hello/README.md

         - name: Chet

         Expected Result:
+          What is your name?
+Chet
-        - greeting: Hello, Chet, nice to meet you!
+          Hello, Chet, nice to meet you!

         Actual Result: